 - If you wish to permanently eliminate any pre-approved offers, use the Permanent Opt-Out Election form provided by OptOutPreScreen.com.

-# 5 – Freeze Your Credit
+# 5 – Use 2-Step Verification

 Beyond physical mail, hackers also try to steal your e-mail or other data that’s stored electronically.
 Chances are there are important documents floating around your personal and work email archives.